jeromebrownweb/contract-king/AI_NOTES.md

 ---

+## 🟢 Checkpoint Saved: Employer Contracts Closed Tab & Flexible Card (July 4, 2024)

+- Added working tabs to Employer Contracts page: switch between Live and Closed Contracts.
+- Updated ContractCard to accept props for trash icon, close link, closed date, and button labels, so it works for both live and closed contracts.
+- Closed tab cards hide trash icon and close link, show closed date, and use correct button labels.
+- Ensured content stays in a max-width 1200px container, with 20px side padding on mobile for comfort.
+- All changes confirmed working as intended and matching the design.

+---

 ## 🔄 Updated Instructions for All New Frontend Pages (June 28, 2025)

 We are now building **only the frontend of new pages**, based on Figma screenshots.